 3. The Atacama Desert

+There are lakes, villages, archaeological sites, and even the salt desert.
+In the middle of the desert, the Salar de Atacama forms a beautiful lake with crystal clear water and is full of flamingos.
 In addition, history says that different cultures lived in this desert that constitute the origins of Chilean culture.
 So, you can hire some of the tours to listen to the magical stories of the oases and other phenomena.

 4. Torres del Paine National Park

-5. Lauca national park
+5. Lauca National Park

 In addition, near the park, you will find the town of Chucuyo, famous for having several ornamental and rustic restaurants, which offer the most authentic Chilean food.